Indigeneity in the Contemporary World: Politics, Performance, Belonging

 › Research Centres

-This transnational and interdisciplinary project explores how indigeneity is expressed and understood in our complex, globalising world.
-The aim is to determine what indigeneity has come to mean in particular places and at key moments over the last several decades, and what kind of cultural, political, ethical and aesthetic issues are negotiated within its canvass.
-To address these questions, the research team will analyse performance as a vital mode of cultural representation and a dynamic social practice.
-Performance is interpreted broadly to include not only theatre, film and dance, but also mixed-media and site-based work, Olympic pageantry, festival events, political protests and cultural displays within tourism ventures.
-In this context, indigeneity is recognised as a fluid and contested concept with very particular local inflections and investments, even among original peoples or ‘First Nations’ who regard themselves as indigenous to specific areas.
-While the research will focus on regions settled during the great era of European imperialism, notably Australia, the Pacific Islands, the Americas and South Africa, the project also addresses the transnational circulation of indigeneity as a highly marketable commodity, particularly in Europe.
+This team-based interdisciplinary initiative explored how indigeneity is expressed and understood in our complex, globalising world.
+The aim was to determine what indigeneity has come to mean in particular places and at key moments over the last several decades, and what kind of cultural, political, ethical and aesthetic issues are negotiated within its canvass.
+To address these questions, the research team analysed performance as a vital mode of cultural representation and a dynamic social practice.
+The research was multi-sited and multilingual, encompassing not only theatre, film, music and dance, but also mixed-media and digital work, Olympic pageantry, festival events, political protests and cultural displays within tourism ventures.
+In this context, we approached indigeneity as a fluid and contested concept with very particular local inflections and investments as well as variable global resonances.
+While the research focused on regions settled during the great era of European imperialism, notably Australia, the Pacific Islands, the Americas and South Africa, the project also addressed the transnational circulation of indigeneity as a highly marketable commodity, particularly in Western Europe.

 Research Questions